Oxsomi/core3/docs/graphics_api.md

 - name, driverInfo; All null-terminated UTF-8 strings giving information about the device and driver.
 - type; what type this device is (dedicated GPU, integrated GPU, simulated GPU, CPU or other (unrecognized)).
-- vendor; what company designed the device (Nvidia (NV), AMD, ARM, Qualcomm (QCOM), Intel (INTC), Imagination Technologies (IMGT), Apple (APPL) or unknown).
+- vendor; what company designed the device (Nvidia (NV), AMD, ARM, Qualcomm (QCOM), Intel (INTC), Imagination Technologies (IMGT), Microsoft (MSFT) or unknown).
 - id; number in the list of supported devices.
 - luid; ID to identify this device primarily on Windows devices.
 This would allow sharing a resource between other APIs for interop (not supported yet).
 This is optional to support; check capabilities.features & LUID.
 - uuid; unique id to identify the device.
 In APIs that don't support this natively, the other identifier (luid) will be used here instead.
 For example DirectX12 would use the luid here and clear the other U64.
 - ext; extended physical device representation for the current API.
+Can be NULL if LUID is used to share this.
 - capabilities; what data types, features and api dependent features are enabled.
 See capabilities section.
+This also includes dedicated and shared memory.

 #### Capabilities

 - features: DirectRendering, VariableRateShading, MultiDrawIndirectCount, MeshShader, GeometryShader, SubgroupArithmetic, SubgroupShuffle, Multiview, Raytracing, RayPipeline, RayQuery, RayMicromapOpacity, RayMicromapDisplacement, RayMotionBlur, RayReorder, RayValidation, LUID, DebugMarkers, Wireframe, LogicOp, DualSrcBlend, Workgraphs.
   - RayValidation: extra raytracing validation for NV cards; requires envar NV_ALLOW_RAYTRACING_VALIDATION=1 and reboot.
 - features2: reserved for future usage.
-- dataTypes: F64, I64, F16, I64, AtomicI64, AtomicF32, AtomicF64, ASTC, BCn, MSAA2x, MSAA8x, RGB32f, RGB32i, RGB32u, D24S8, S8.
+- dataTypes: F64, I64, F16, I16, AtomicI64, AtomicF32, AtomicF64, ASTC, BCn, MSAA2x, MSAA8x, RGB32f, RGB32i, RGB32u, D24S8, S8.
   - MSAA4 and MSAA1 (off) are supported by default.
 - featuresExt: API dependent features that aren't expected to be standardized in the same way.
   - Vulkan: PerformanceQuery.